Wear it Purple Day: Opposition and criticism

+2023

+Australian Defence Force Academy complaints

+In 2023, students at the Australian Defence Force Academy (ADFA) complained that they felt pressured to participate in Wear It Purple Day.
+A spokesperson noted that Defence personnel voluntarily participate in a range of diversity events.

 2020

 Gender fluidity materials

 In 2020, Mark Latham stated that Wear It Purple Day distributed information which sexualised children.
 The information about tucking and other topics was from third party websites and the NSW Department of Education stated that these references were uploaded to the teachers' resource hub (education portal) without permission and had been removed.

 2018

 Rainbow flag negative response

 In 2018, students in Castlemaine Secondary College's Diversity group raised a rainbow flag on the school grounds, alongside Wear It Purple Day, in support of International Day Against Homophobia, Biphobia and Transphobia (IDAHOBIT).
 Some students loudly expressed their opposition to the flying of the flag on the pole normally used for the Australian flag.
 In the time since, the school has begun to fly the rainbow flag each day, but it has been subject to vandalism.

 2017

 Opposition in businesses and schools

 In March 2017, Liberal Senator Eric Abetz complained that the Department of Finance was "reverse bullying", by pressuring staff into participating in Wear it Purple Day.

 In an August 2017 commentary piece in The Australian, Kevin Donnelly (Senior Research Fellow at the Australian Catholic University) opposed the Australian Education Union's promotion of Wear it Purple Day.
 He stated that the campaign was evidence of the "cultural left" dominating the education system.
 Donnelly had previously noted similar views about the cultural left in a March 2017 opinion piece in the Daily Telegraph.
 His discussion of identity politics stated that the "LGBTQ agenda" [sic] dominates the education system through activities such as school celebrations of the "national Wear it Purple campaign" [sic].

 Miranda Devine has written that Christian employees of organisations which have signed up to the marriage equality campaign, now feel frightened and intimidated at work.
 Devine claimed that a Telstra employee was re-sent a "mandatory" Wear it Purple event invitation multiple times by executive staff.